 How much does a Dutch shepherd eat on average?

-You should feed an adult Dutch shepherd dog the equivalent of 2% to 3% of its body weight every day.
-Dutch shepherds weigh from 45 to 75 pounds, so you could feed less than 1 pound of food per day to as much as 2.25 pounds of food each day, depending on your Dutchie’s size and activity level.
+You should give an adult Dutch shepherd dog the equivalent of 2% to 3% of its body weight every day.
+Dutch shepherds weigh from 45 to 75 pounds, so you could give him less than 1 pound of food per day to as much as 2.25 pounds each day, depending on your Dutchie’s size and activity level.
 That works out to about 1,050 to 1,875 calories per day.
 The best dog food for German shepherd is also a good choice for the Dutch shepherd.
-The food should be made with high-quality ingredients and contain mostly meat.
+It should be made with high-quality ingredients and contain mostly meat.

 Exercise & Training